laport14/Bucket-List/README.md

 ## Overview

-**Bucket-List** is a website that allows users to post and save their bucket list activities.
+Have you ever wanted an application that hosts your bucket list activities so you can reference them anytime you want? **Bucket-List** is a website that does just that -it allows users to post and save their bucket list activities on one site.
 Posts are public which allow other members to comment on the activities and provide feedback/support to the user who posted the bucket list activity.
 Users are encouraged to share the website with their friends and family who can comment on activities that they would like to join in on.

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+- Build a **Ruby on Rails** server, exposing RESTful JSON endpoints
+- Build a database with 3 tables, utilize **Rails** to define models and controllers for Full CRUD
+- Interactive **React** app with 8 separate rendered components in an appropriate file structure
+- Build full CRUD around the Activity posts
+- Styled appropriately using CSS Flexbox
+- Implement 2 media queries for responsive design (tablet, mobile, and desktop).

 <br>

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
-- _etc._
+- Create a fully functional **React** app with Full CRUD around bucket-list activities using **Ruby on Rails** for the backend that allows user authentication.

 <br>